isabellaflores/vamos/README.md

 overlays up to date.
 The reason I chose Nano is that it is fast, and charges zero transaction fees.

 You can get some free Nano for running the sample overlays by using a [Nano faucet](https://hub.nano.org/i/faucets/215).

-Vamos is great for streamers!
-With a two-machine installation, there is zero chance of accidentally streaming your use of an overlay.

 # Two-Machine Installation